bluekvirus/osgi-starterkit/README.md

 3. Code your sub project as normal *Java/Scala* project, specify `Export-Package: ...` in its `bnd.bnd` meta file;
 4. Compile your `/src/**/*.java or *.scala` code in the sub project;
     - Option A: click **Build Module `<proj>`** in **IntelliJ IDEA** IDE.
-    - Option B: run `gradle :<proj>:compileJava` under `./subprojects`.
+    - Option B: run `gradle :<proj>:classes`.
 5. `./bundle.sh <proj>` to pack the final bundle jar (or jars if multiple `.bnd` exist);

 Now, you should find a `<proj>.jar` (or jars) under `/runtime/bundle/hot-deploy/apps` which will automatically install and start if your OSGI runtime is up.

 ## IDE support (optional)
 We recommend using the [**IntelliJ IDEA CE**](https://www.jetbrains.com/idea/download/) and treat bnd projects as **Modules**.
 To avoid confusing developers with IDE build process and the bnd one.
-The IDE is treated as an enhanced text editor with advanced Java coding supports only, without the bundle (jar) packing tooling. **It is only there to compile `*.java` or `*.scala` into `*.class` files while managing 3rd party source dependency and to hint with code auto-completion while coding**.
+The IDE is treated as an enhanced text editor with advanced Java coding supports only, without the bundle (jar) packing tooling. **It is only there to compile `*.java` or `*.scala` into `*.class` files while displaying 3rd party dependency and to hint with code auto-completion while coding**.

 The IDE metadata under `/.idea` supports the following **IntelliJ IDEA CE** version and above
 ```